 For nearly five years it was published on the Internet, on dozens of websites

 owned and operated by the largest newspaper publisher in Canada.

 Then, after eight years of litigation in Canada and the U.S., came Don Martin's stunning admission on the witness stand at trial: his article's headline paragraph is "not true."
 And there was more.

 Martin's sources turned on him.
-The Court found the article's 10 central "facts" to be untrue, unworthy of reportage protections, or both.
+The Court found the article's 10 alleged "facts" to be untrue, unworthy of reportage protections, or both.
 After 23 days of trial, Martin, Postmedia Network Inc. and Canwest Publishing were found guilty of defamation.